rtahmasbi/FirewallX/README.md

 A router is a network device that connects two networks together.
 If you have two Ethernet ports on a computer, with different networks on each, your computer can act as a router.

+## default router
-## We have two interfaces (eth0 and wlan0) in the device (firewall), which one should be the default router?
+We have two interfaces (eth0 and wlan0) in the device (firewall), which one should be the default router?

 For example in the device, you ping google.com, how to tell it should it route through wlan0 while keeping both ports as default?